 Official Emotional Support Animals

 According to the Americans with Disabilities Act (ADA), an emotional support animal is “an animal that helps any emotional or psychological symptoms that a person might experience.”
 They do not require any training, and they are NOT recognized as service dogs.
 In fact, cats and rabbits (actually, any animal) can be an ESA.
 Dogs and miniature horses are the only animals legally recognized as service “dogs.”
-As such, the ADA does NOT provide protection for ESAs.
+As such, the ADA does NOT protect ESAs.

 ESAs and the Law